1.

 GO

---To learn about syntax of an individual DBCC command run following script in query analyzer.
+an individual DBCC command run following script in query analyzer.

 DBCC HELP(<command>)